httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 privacy and compatibility needs of their users.
 However, this document does not yet endorse any particular third-party cookie policy.

-As a result, resources SHOULD NOT rely upon third-party cookies functioning reliably.
+As a result, resources cannot rely upon third-party cookies functioning reliably.

 ## Cookie Policy {#cookie-policy}